 “…God really has dived down into the bottom of creation, and has come up bringing the whole redeemed nature on His shoulder.
 The miracles that have already happened are, of course, as Scripture so often says, the first fruits of that cosmic summer which is presently coming on.
 Christ has risen, and so we shall rise… To be sure, it feels wintry enough still; but often in the very early spring it feels like that.”

-My husband and I were on a getaway walking through frigid Central Park in the early Spring last year.
+My husband and I were on a getaway walking through frigid Central Park a few years ago.
 As the ground crunched beneath us, I could not help but notice the brave little daffodils, pushing their colored buds out into the still-thawing air.
 Spring was not yet in full swing, but the daffodils were bravely declaring she was coming.